kanboard/kanboard/doc/plugin-registration.markdown

     └── Test          <= Unit tests
 ```

 Only the registration file `Plugin.php` is required.
-Other folders are optionals.
+Other folders are optional.

 The first letter of the plugin name must be capitalized.